Check out the List of Best Window Box Vegetables to grow your favorite veggies in a small space for an uninterrupted fresh supply!

 While you can grow any type of carrot, shorter varieties are good for window boxes and pots.

-Garlic greens and cloves both can be grown in pots, even indoors as well.
-You can add fresh greens in a variety of food.
+Garlic greens and cloves can both be grown in pots, even indoors as well.
+You can add fresh greens to a variety of food.

 8. Cherry Tomatoes

 While you can grow many determinate tomato varieties, cherry tomatoes are best for this purpose.

 Check out the most important tomato growing tips.